The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

+Since the section of~$\odot_\circ^2 T^*\Sigma[-1]$ defined by the tensor $ \operatorname{DN}^{(4)}$ is determined in terms of $g^o$, it is an invariant of the Poincar\'e--Einstein structure.
+However it is not determined by the local data of the boundary conformal class $\cc_\Sigma$, again see~\cite{FG}.
+Knowledge of $\operatorname{DN}^{(4)}$ requires information about the global Poincar\'e--Einstein metric~$g^o$.
+Our point is that, in four dimensions, the tensor $\otop C^{g}_{\hat n(ab)}$ captures the range of the global, non-linear, Dirichlet-to-Neumann map for Poincar\'e--Einstein metrics introduced by Graham in~\cite{LittleRobin}.

+A natural tensor, such as $\otop C^{g_r}_{\hat n(ab)}$, which depends on~$g_r$ through three (and possibly fewer) derivatives with respect to a coordinate~$r$ transverse to~$\Sigma$, is an example of what will be termed a natural hypersurface tensor of transverse order $3$ (see Section~\ref{D2N}).
+The natural hypersurface tensor $\otop C^{g_r}_{\hat n(ab)}$ is special, in that it obeys the conformal covariance property of Equation~\eqref{Ccov}.
+Broadly, our aim is to construct conformally covariant, natural hypersurface tensors of transverse order $d-1$ in even dimensions~$d$, that capture the Dirichlet-to-Neumann data $\operatorname{DN}^{(d)}$.

+In arbitrary even dimensions $d$, the coefficient $({\mathcal L}_{\frac{\partial}{\partial r}})^{d-1} g_r\big|_\Sigma$ in the Fefferman--Graham expansion of a Poincar\'e--Einstein metric also changes covariantly when computed with respect to a different choice of boundary metric representative~$\bar g\in \cc_\Sigma$, but once again is not determined by the boundary data~$(\Sigma,\cc_\Sigma)$~\cite{GrVol}.
+It therefore defines an invariant of the Poincar\'e--Einstein structure which we term a {\it (Poincar\'e--Einstein) Dirichlet-to-Neumann tensor}~$\operatorname{DN}^{(d)}$.
+When it exists (meaning when the data of $(\Sigma, \cc_\Sigma)\hookrightarrow M^d$ uniquely determines a corresponding Poincar\'e--Einstein structure, for example for boundary metrics suitably close to the round sphere~\cite{GrahamLee}), the map is termed the {\it (Poincar\'e--Einstein) Dirichlet-to-Neumann map}; see~\cite{LittleRobin}.
+The linearization of this map is studied in~\cite{Wang}.
+The data of the boundary conformal class of metrics $\cc_\Sigma$ and the tensor~$\operatorname{DN}^{(d)}$ determines the formal Fefferman--Graham asymptotics of $g_r$ to all orders~\cite{FG}.

-As $\operatorname{DN}^{(4)}$ depends on~$g_r$ through at most three derivatives with respect to a coordinate~$r$ transverse to~$\Sigma$, it is an example of what we will term a natural hypersurface tensor of transverse order $3$.
-A first result here is the existence of a unique natural tranverse order 5 tensor for dimension~$6$ Poincar\'e--Einstein structures. \begin{theorem} Let $(M_+^6,g^o)$ be a Poincar\'e--Einstein structure with conformal infinity $\Sigma$.
-Then the unique natural transverse order 5 section of $\odot_\circ^2 T^*\Sigma[-3]$ determined by the Poincar\'e--Einstein structure, is given, for a choice of $g\in \cc$, by
+A first result here is the existence of a unique natural tranverse order 5 tensor for dimension~$6$ Poincar\'e--Einstein structures that captures the Dirichlet-to-Neumann tensor. \begin{theorem} Let $(M_+^6,g^o)$ be a Poincar\'e--Einstein structure with conformal infinity $\Sigma$.
+Then the unique natural transverse order 5 section of $\otop\!\!\odot^2\! \!T^*M[-3]|_\Sigma$ that is an invariant of the Poincar\'e--Einstein structure is given, up to a non-zero constant multiple, for a choice of $g$ in the conformal class $\cc$ determined by $g^o$, by